DFE-Digital/apply-for-teacher-training/app/views/content/covid_19_guidance.md

 Please update the statuses of your training programmes to tell potential applicants if you’re not recruiting at the moment.

-Providers in England can do this using [Find postgraduate teacher training courses](https://www.find-postgraduate-teacher-training.service.gov.uk/).
+Providers in England can do this using [Publish teacher training courses](https://www.publish-teacher-training-courses.service.gov.uk/).

-Providers in Wales can do this using [UCAS Search](https://digital.ucas.com/search).

 ## Get help